 Now, you have the basic concepts to start using the library.
-Please, follow the documentation of each function in order to know how to use them.
-Each function has its corresponding test(s).
-You can check there how to use the function.
+Please, follow the documentation of each function to know how to use them.
+Each function has its corresponding tests so you can check how to use each of them.